How To Teach Charlotte Mason Australia Style

 Can Our Charlotte Mason Australian Curriculum Be Taught in a Secular Way?

 At My Homeschool we do have a Christian worldview and follow the method and many of the ideas of Charlotte Mason.
 If you want to read more on the My Homeschool philosophy and resources look here.
 We are often asked whether My Homeschool courses can be used by families who aren’t Christian.
 It can be and it is.
-A number of families not professing to the Christian faith use My Homeschool courses and enjoy the a Charlotte Mason Australia curriculum.
+A number of families not professing to the Christian faith use My Homeschool courses and enjoy a Charlotte Mason Australian curriculum.
 Some adapt aspects to better align with their family’s beliefs and values and see the value of teaching their children about God as a part of their broad educational feast.
 Our Charlotte Mason Australian curriculum is to help you give your children a rich and generous education.

 However, if you want to substitute some of the resources to better fit the needs of your family you can.
 The Charlotte Mason method is a great approach to homeschooling and is used by people of many different faiths.
 Here is how one Muslim mum uses the Charlotte Mason method in her homeschool.
 For example, in our programs we allocate time for families to make time for devotions.
 However, we don’t specify what you should use.
 You will know what suits your family best.
 A number of families include mindfulness practices in that time and appreciate having that in their daily rhythm.
 We use some secular book titles in our courses because we like them.
 Charlotte did the same.
-Living books are chosen because they are well written and offer a great ideas and content for students to read and enjoy.
+Living books are chosen because they are well written and offer great ideas and content for students to read and enjoy.

 So, is Charlotte Mason Homeschooling Only for Christians?

 To tie up this question of whether Charlotte Mason homeschooling is only for Christians let me finish by noting her guiding principle on educating children.
 Charlotte saw no reason to distinguish between Christian and secular content because she felt that all children deserved to have a full education, having the hearts, minds and hands nourished.
 She felt that this should include Bible study and encouraging all students to have a knowledge of God.
-Because of this, across the world, many families use the Charlotte Mason method to educate their children and one unifying comment that is so often heard from these families is how much they appreciate the rich feast their children receive and how beautiful that is.
+Because of this, across the world, many families use the Charlotte Mason Method to educate their children and one unifying comment that is so often heard from these families is how much they appreciate the rich feast their children receive and how beautiful that is.

 Learning About The Charlotte Mason Method